Public trust crisis threatens China's nuclear power ambitions

 Industry insiders blamed the cancellation of the project on poor communication and a lack of public education.
 They say if things do not improve more protests could spring up elsewhere, threatening those plans to build new reactors.

-The outcry highlighted growing skepticism in China over official assurances about safety following a series of food and pollution scandals.
+The outcry highlighted growing scepticism in China over official assurances about safety following a series of food and pollution scandals.

 In the Internet age, in which the Chinese public is becoming increasingly vocal about their rights and mobilizing on social networks, popular protests like the demonstrations in the city of Jiangmen against the processing plant suggest a wider backlash against nuclear power.